munificent/craftinginterpreters/book/a-virtual-machine.md

 Giving our VM a fixed stack size means it's possible for some sequence of instructions to push too many values and run out of stack space -- the classic "stack overflow".
 We could grow the stack dynamically as needed, but for now we'll keep it simple.
-Since VM uses Value, we need to include its declaration:
+Since VM uses Value, we need to include its declaration.

 ^code vm-include-value (1 before, 2 after)

-Now that VM has some interesting state, we get to initialize it:
+Now that VM has some interesting state, we get to initialize it.

 ^code call-reset-stack (1 before, 1 after)